 How to buy a camping permit

 If you are camping then you’ll need to purchase a camping permit.
-This applies whether you plan on camping in a designated camp ground or not.
+This applies whether you plan on camping in a designated campground or not.
 You can buy a camping permit online at QLD.gov.au.
 You can also buy it in person at the QPWS office at Rainbow Beach or Eurong (on the island).

 Make sure to print your permit before you head to Fraser Island.
 Once on the island attach your Fraser Island camping permit to your tent or camper van.
 If the inspection officers can’t see your permit, or you don’t have one, then you could be fined.

-What to see and do on Fraser Island
+Best things to do in Fraser Island

 The vivid blue of Lake McKenzie tends to be on most guided tours.
 I stopped off here on my tour of Fraser Island and went for a quick dip!